SagaHealthcareIT/mirthsync/README.md

 ## Status
 ### 2.0 Release is coming soon.
 The 2.0 release of Mirthsync will bring bi-directional groups support.
-The 2.0 snapshot release is fully functional and will be released as 2.0 after further testing.
+The 2.0.2-SNAPSHOT release is fully functional and will be released as 2.0.2 after further testing.

 ## Changes
-### 2.0.0-SNAPSHOT
+### 2.0.2-SNAPSHOT
 The local directory structure has been changed to nest channels within their respective group.